Create-Technology-S4/.github/profile/README.md

 > Duration: **6 Weeks**

+> Members:  **Andrija, [Giovanna](https://i464249.hera.fhict.nl/#portfolio3), Noah (myself)**

 This is our second project which lasted three times longer than the previous project and consequently was three times the fun.
 One of the major difference compared to the last project is that this is a group project and therefore requires a different way of working.

+Altough called the Duo Project, our group was composed of three members due to our semster group size being odd in numbers; with each playing a specific role.

 #